syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ## Split Word documents

 Syncfusion Word Library allows you to split the large Word document into number of smaller word documents by the sections, headings, bookmarks, and placeholder text in programmatically.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/split-word-documents).

 ### Split by Section

 You can split the Word document by sections.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/split-word-documents#split-by-section).

 ### Split by Headings

 You can split the Word document by using headings.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/split-word-documents#split-by-headings).

 ### Split by Bookmark

 You can split the Word document using bookmarks.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/split-word-documents#split-by-bookmark).

 ### Split by placeholder text

 You can split the Word document using the placeholder text.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/split-word-documents#split-by-placeholder-text).